 - Connecticut health mandates apply to health insurance plans.
 See Scope of Mandates.

-- Group health plans that allow dependents to enroll must include coverage for newborns and same-sex partners and spouses.
+- Group health plans that allow dependents to enroll must include coverage for newborns, adopted children, stepchildren, unmarried children up to age 26 and children who cannot work due to disability.
 See Dependent Coverage.

 - Group health plans must provide basic health care for children.
 See Basic Health Care Services - Children.

 - Group health plans must cover certain women's health benefits.
 See Women's Health Care Services.